riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 # Explanations of each decision theory

 This section elaborates on the comparison above by giving an expected value formula for each decision theory and explaining why each cell in the table takes that particular value.
+I won't define the notation very clearly, since I am mostly collecting the various notations that have been used (so that you can look at the linked source for the details).
+My goals are to explain how to fill in the table above and to show how all the existing variants in notation are saying the same thing.

 ## UDT1 and FDT (iterate over actions)

 I will describe UDT1 and FDT’s action variant together, because I think they give the same decisions (if there's a decision problem where they differ, I would like to know about it).
 The main differences between the two seem to be:

-1. The way they are formalized, where FDT uses graphical models and UDT1 uses some kind of non-graphical "mathematical intuition module"
+1. The way they are formalized, where FDT uses graphical models and UDT1 uses some kind of non-graphical "mathematical intuition module".
-2. The naming, where UDT1 emphasizes the “updateless” aspect and FDT emphasizes the logical counterfactual aspect
+2. The naming, where UDT1 emphasizes the “updateless” aspect and FDT emphasizes the logical counterfactual aspect.
 3. Some sort of additional assumptions that UDT has that FDT doesn't.
 Rob Bensinger [says](https://www.lesswrong.com/posts/9BYo6Q9qBMXWLjqPS/miri-decisions-are-for-making-bad-outcomes-inconsistent#JJBt6eitzzrWPukSp) "accepting FDT doesn't necessarily require a commitment to some of the philosophical ideas associated with updatelessness and logical prior probability that MIRI, Wei Dai, or other FDT proponents happen to accept" and also [says](https://intelligence.org/2017/10/22/fdt/#comment-3581691194) UDT "built in some debatable assumptions (over and above what's needed to show why TDT, CDT, and EDT don't work)".
-I'm not entirely sure what these additional assumptions are,
+I'm not sure what these additional assumptions are, but my guess is it has to do with viewing the world as a program, Tegmark's level IV multiverse, and things like that (I would be interested in hearing more about the exact assumptions).

 In the [original UDT post](http://lesswrong.com/lw/15m/towards_a_new_decision_theory/), the expected utility formula is written like this:
 $$Y^* = \operatorname*{arg\,max}_{Y} \sum P_Y(\langle E_1,E_2,E_3,\ldots\rangle) U(\langle E_1,E_2,E_3,\ldots\rangle)$$